irasanchez/boxobeats/app/README.md

 # Next Steps:

-- Make it so that when you click on a sound, you see a modal that gives you more information.
-- add functionality to volume buttons
+- Make it so that when you click on a sound, you see a modal that gives you more information.- add functionality to volume buttons
 - Refactor Metronome to fix timing issues: https://github.com/cwilso/metronome
 - Clean up my naming conventions